Pawat-Sarnchawanakit/Chiang-Mai-Travel-Ontology/query_presentation.md

 # SPARQL Query Collection

 Every query uses the namespace `PREFIX f: <http://www.semanticweb.org/h99/ontologies/2025/8/chiang-mai-traveling-guide#>` unless otherwise stated.
-Replace the `VALUES` bindings with the resources that match your scenario.
+Replace the `VALUES` bindings with the placeholder resources (e.g., `f:DISTRICT_INPUT`).
 Use `f:AllAge` as a fallback age group whenever a spot is marked as suitable for everyone.

-## 1. Tourist Condition + Age Group Accessibility

-Example: Broken leg traveler in the Elder age group (needs wheelchair-friendly access).
+## I have <xxx TouristCondition and yyy age group>.
+Which tourist spots in Chiang Mai are accessible to me?
+(Medium)

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>